◊◊◊◊

 Radishes, chopped

-Yellow bell pepper, diced (or any color)
+Bell pepper, diced (any color)

 Tomatoes, diced (or halved cherry tomatoes)